Enricrypto/Isolated-Lending-Market-/README.md

-# Isolated Lending Market
-Isolated, Modular and Permissionless

-# Lending Protocol
-*Overview*
-This project is a modular and extendable lending protocol built on Solidity.
-It begins with a single smart contract that handles core operations such as deposits, withdrawals, borrowing, and collateral management.
-The protocol is designed to evolve into a modular architecture, eventually separating core logic into distinct contracts for better scalability and maintainability.

-# Current Functionality
-*Core Features*
-1. ERC-4626 Vault Implementation:
-The contract is built on the ERC-4626 standard, which allows users to deposit and withdraw assets while issuing shares representing their ownership of the vault.
-This ensures seamless management of vault shares and assets.

-2. Collateral Management:
-Users can deposit collateral into the vault, which is tracked individually for each user.
-The protocol calculates the maximum borrowing power for users based on their collateral and a predefined Loan-to-Value (LTV) ratio.

-3. Borrowing and Debt Management:
-Users can borrow assets against their collateral, provided they stay within the allowable LTV ratio.
-Borrowing power is dynamically calculated, taking into account the user's collateral balance, LTV ratio, and existing debt.

-4. Collateral Utilization:

-The contract tracks the percentage of collateral utilized as debt.
-This metric helps users monitor their risk levels and avoid overleveraging.

-5. Key Functions
-- deposit(uint256 amount): Allows users to deposit assets into the vault, increasing their collateral balance and minting vault shares.

-- withdraw(uint256 amount): Lets users withdraw assets from their collateral balance, provided they stay within the borrowing constraints set by the LTV ratio.

-- getBorrowingPower(address user): Calculates how much more a user can borrow based on their collateral balance, LTV ratio, and current debt.

-- getUtilization(address user): Returns the percentage of a user's collateral currently utilized as debt.

-*Future Enhancements*
-The protocol is designed to eventually separate functionality into modular components:

-- Oracle Module: For dynamic price feeds of collateral and borrowed assets.

-- Interest Rate Module: To calculate interest rates for borrowers.
-- Factory Module: To enable deployment of new lending markets with customizable parameters.
-Liquidation Module: To handle collateral liquidation in cases of overleveraging.
+# Overview
+The Isolated Lending Market Protocol is a modular, extendable, and permissionless lending platform built on Solidity.
+It provides a flexible framework for decentralized lending, enabling users to deposit collateral, borrow assets, and lend tokens within isolated, individual markets.
+The protocol is built with scalability in mind, ensuring future flexibility through modular contract design and allowing for easy upgrades and expansion.

+# Key Features
+1. ERC-4626 Vault Implementation
+The protocol uses the ERC-4626 standard for vaults, which enables seamless management of assets and vault shares.
+Users can deposit and withdraw assets within the vaults while receiving shares that represent their stake in the vault.

+2. Collateral Management
+Users can deposit collateral into the market for borrowing.
+Collateral is tracked on a per-user and per-collateral-token basis.
+The protocol calculates the maximum borrowing power based on the collateral value and a predefined Loan-to-Value (LTV) ratio.
+The protocol also tracks the collateral utilization to help users monitor their risk levels.

+3. Borrowing and Debt Management
+Users can borrow assets against their collateral, as long as they remain within the allowable LTV ratio.
+Borrowing power is dynamically calculated based on the user's collateral balance and current debt.
+The protocol ensures that users can only borrow up to a percentage of their collateral's value, preventing over-leveraging.

+4. Lending and Borrowable Vaults
+Users can lend assets by depositing them into the borrowable vaults (ERC-4626), where they earn vault shares in return for their deposits.
+Borrowable assets are stored in separate vaults, each linked to a specific token.
+When users deposit loan tokens into the vault, the contract tracks the amount lent by each user.

+5. Modular and Permissionless
+The protocol is built to be modular, with the ability to add new collateral types, borrowable tokens, and vaults.
+It is designed to support permissionless interaction, where anyone can contribute by adding new collateral types or implementing new borrowable assets.

+# Core Contract Functions:

+1. Deposit and Withdraw Tokens deposit(uint256 amount): Allows users to deposit collateral or loan tokens into a vault, increasing their balance and minting corresponding vault shares. withdraw(uint256 amount): Allows users to withdraw collateral or loan tokens from a vault, reducing their balance and burning corresponding vault shares.

+2. Borrowing
+borrow(address borrowableToken, uint256 amount): Allows users to borrow a specified amount of a borrowable token, provided they stay within their available borrowing power based on their collateral and LTV ratio.

+3. Collateral Management
+depositCollateral(address collateralToken, uint256 amount): Allows users to deposit collateral into the market, which is tracked individually for each user and collateral type. withdrawCollateral(address collateralToken, uint256 amount): Allows users to withdraw collateral from the market, as long as they stay within their borrowing constraints (LTV ratio).

+4. LTV Ratio and Borrowing Power setLTVRatio(address borrowableToken, uint256 ratio): Admin function to set the Loan-to-Value (LTV) ratio for a specific borrowable token. getLTVRatio(address borrowableToken): Retrieves the LTV ratio for a borrowable token. getBorrowingPower(address user): Calculates the maximum amount a user can borrow, based on their collateral balance and LTV ratio.

+5. Supporting Functions
+getTotalCollateralValue(address user): Returns the total collateral value of a user, considering all collateral tokens they have deposited (can later incorporate price oracles). getCollateralTokens(): Returns the list of collateral tokens supported by the market.

+# Future Enhancements
+The protocol is designed with modularity in mind, and future enhancements will include the separation of core functionality into distinct modules:

+*Oracle Module*: For providing dynamic price feeds of collateral and borrowed assets.
+*Interest Rate Module*: For calculating interest rates for borrowers.
+*Factory Module*: For enabling the deployment of new lending markets with customizable parameters.
+*Liquidation Module*: For handling the liquidation of collateral in cases of over-leveraging or default.

+# Smart Contract Architecture
+*Vault Contract (ERC-4626)*
+The Vault contract is the foundation for managing the deposit and withdrawal of tokens.
+It adheres to the ERC-4626 standard, which ensures compatibility with any ERC-20 token that can be deposited or withdrawn.

+Deposit: When users deposit tokens, they receive vault shares in return, representing their ownership in the vault.
+Withdraw: When users withdraw tokens, they must burn an equivalent number of vault shares.

+*Market Contract*
+The Market contract manages the entire lending and borrowing process.
+It allows users to:

+Deposit collateral and borrow against it.
+Lend assets by depositing them into ERC-4626 vaults.
+Borrow tokens against their collateral and track their borrowing amounts.
+Additionally, the Market contract is responsible for managing the LTV ratios and ensuring users stay within their borrowing limits.

 <img width="641" alt="Isolated Lending Market Architecture" src="https://github.com/user-attachments/assets/60e0c870-a229-4a5c-82eb-0d8eabf34b9a" />